 Climate resiliency requires a multi-layered approach.
 The City is committed to working closely with the community as final design advances for the energy resiliency project, and to continue to identify projects, programs, and approaches to better prepare Hunts Point for the impacts of climate change.

 Since the AWG was established in 2015, members have developed resiliency priorities and provided input on project design.
 Read the complete set of the Advisory Working Group’s recommendations.

-The project went through several cycles of engagement, each focused on a different aspect of the technical analysis.
+The project went through several cycles of engagement, which we chronicled here, each focused on a different aspect of the technical analysis.
 Each cycle generally began with a meeting of the AWG, followed by on-the-ground activities, and finally a public meeting.
 Throughout the project, an engagement strategy team met with the project team to advise on the engagement process, and an outreach team met regularly to prepare for and debrief on their activities.
 The materials from all public meetings are available for reference.